benhoyt/scandir/os.rst

-   Using :func:`scandir` instead of :func:`listdir` can significantly increase the performance of code that also needs file type or file attribute (stat) information, because :class:`DirEntry` objects expose this information if the operating system provides it when scanning a directory.
-All :class:`DirEntry` methods may perform a system call, but :func:`DirEntry.is_dir` and :func:`DirEntry.is_file` usually only require a system call for symbolic links (on both POSIX and Windows). :func:`DirEntry.stat` always requires a system call on POSIX but only requires one for symbolic links on Windows.
+   Using :func:`scandir` instead of :func:`listdir` can significantly increase the performance of code that also needs file type or file attribute information, because :class:`DirEntry` objects expose this information if the operating system provides it when scanning a directory.
+   All :class:`DirEntry` methods may perform a system call, but :func:`~DirEntry.is_dir` and :func:`~DirEntry.is_file` usually only require a system call for symbolic links; :func:`DirEntry.stat` always requires a system call on Unix but only requires one for symbolic links on Windows.

-   On POSIX, *path* can be of type :class:`str` or :class:`bytes` (use :func:`~os.fsencode` and :func:`~os.fsdecode` to encode and decode ``byte`` paths).
+   On Unix, *path* can be of type :class:`str` or :class:`bytes` (use :func:`~os.fsencode` and :func:`~os.fsdecode` to encode and decode :class:`bytes` paths).
 On Windows, *path* must be of type :class:`str`.
-   On both sytems, the type of the :attr:`~DirEntry.name` and :attr:`~DirEntry.path` attributes of the :class:`DirEntry` objects will be of the same type as *path*.
+   On both sytems, the type of the :attr:`~DirEntry.name` and :attr:`~DirEntry.path` attributes of each :class:`DirEntry` will be of the same type as *path*.

    The following example shows a simple use of :func:`scandir` to display all the files (excluding directories) in the given *path* that don't start with